Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

 Change the working directory to `single_aie_gmio/step3`.
 Examine `aie/graph.cpp`.
 The main difference in code is as follows:

-	gmioIn.gm2aie_nb(dinArray,BLOCK_SIZE_in_Bytes);//Transfer all blocks input data at a time gr.run(ITERATION);
+	gr.gmioIn.gm2aie_nb(dinArray,BLOCK_SIZE_in_Bytes);//Transfer all blocks input data at a time gr.run(ITERATION);
-	gmioOut.aie2gm_nb(doutArray,BLOCK_SIZE_in_Bytes);//Transfer all blocks output data at a time
+	gr.gmioOut.aie2gm_nb(doutArray,BLOCK_SIZE_in_Bytes);//Transfer all blocks output data at a time
-	//PS can do other tasks here when data is transferring gmioOut.wait();
+	//PS can do other tasks here when data is transferring gr.gmioOut.wait();

-__Note:__ `gmioOut.aie2gm_nb()` will return immediately after it has been called without waiting for the data transfer to be completed.
+__Note:__ `gr.gmioOut.aie2gm_nb()` will return immediately after it has been called without waiting for the data transfer to be completed.
 PS can do other tasks after non-blocking API call when data is transferring.
-Then, it needs `gmioOut.wait();` to do the data synchronization.
+Then, it needs `gr.gmioOut.wait();` to do the data synchronization.
 After `GMIO::wait`, the output data is in memory and can be processed by the host application.

 To make GMIO work in hardware flow, the following code needs to be added to the main function before graph execution and GMIO data transfer: